-In 2017, the Company's market risk mainly emanated from foreign exchange fluctuations which affect the Company's deposits in banks or reserves held that are denominated in foreign currencies as well as from positions held during trading or positions held in assets denominated in foreign currencies.
+In 2018, the Company's market risk mainly emanated from foreign exchange fluctuations which affect the Company's deposits in foreign currencies as well as from positions held during forex trading.

 5.1.
 Quantitative Information

 The Company's capital requirements related to market risk are mainly determined using the standardized approach.